Skip to main content

 • Sometimes additional insurance requirements

-Start the strata approval process 4–8 weeks before you want to begin work.
+Start the strata approval process 4 to 8 weeks before you want to begin work.
 This catches many apartment owners off guard.

 For more detail, see NSW Fair Trading’s renovation guide.